MirolimMajidov/EventMessaging/EventBus.RabbitMQ/README.md

 ```

 A section may have the following subsections: <br/>
 `DefaultSettings` - to set the default configuration/settings for connecting to the RabbitMQ and publishing and receiving messages.
-If you don't pass them, it will use default settings of RabbitMQ;  The default settings has optional parameter named `QueueArguments` to pass the arguments to the queue. <br/>
+If you don't pass them, it will use default settings of RabbitMQ; The default settings has optional parameter named `QueueArguments` to pass the arguments to the queue.
+Another thing is that, by passing false to the `IsEnabled` option, we able to just disable using RabbitMQ.<br/>
 `Publishers` - set custom settings for the publishers if needed.
 If you don't pass them, it will use the default settings configured in the `DefaultSettings` section or RabbitMQ's default settings; <br/>
 `Subscribers` - set custom settings for the subscribers if needed.
 If you don't pass them, it will use the default settings configured in the `DefaultSettings` section or RabbitMQ's default settings.
 The subscriber event has optional parameter named `QueueArguments` to pass the arguments to the queue.